thosgood/this-weeks-finds/markdown/51-100/week099.md

 at first, but as we shall see, it's really the key to the whole business.

-1) The analog of the zero vector is a \`zero object'.
+1) The analog of the zero vector is a 'zero object'.
 A zero object in a category is an object that is both initial and terminal.
 That is, there is exactly one morphism from it to any object, and exactly one morphism to it from any object.
 Consider for example the category Hilb